jaimefrio/pytest_sampler/README.md

 Function count_to_n took 3.30e-02s.
 ```

-Decorators are used in many place by py.test, to alter the behavior of
+Decorators are used in many places by py.test, to alter the behavior of
 test functions in several ways.